-When I was younger, my mom would make us sinigang during the weekend.
+When I was younger, my mom would make us sinigang during the weekend (along with chicken adobo).
 She always asks me to purchase the ingredient from the small stalls located just outside of our subdivision entrance.
 It was somewhat a type of training for me because I got the experience to select the type and cut of meat that she wants me to get, along with the different vegetables and ingredients that goes with the dish.
 That experience helped me realize how I enjoy the activity, which led me next to discover my interest in cooking.

 This specific recipe uses pork belly as the main ingredient.
 I also use okra, daikon radish, snake beans (sitaw), ong choy (Chinese kangkong), and long green chili peppers (siling pangsigang).
 I use more vegetables because my kids who don’t normally eat veggies, actually eat all of this when it’s part of Sinigang.

 Any cut of pork can be used to cook sinigang na baboy; there are no restrictions whatsoever.
 In fact, the most tasty sinigang na baboy is made using pork neck bones.
 Other common cuts of pork that can be used to make this dish are pork shoulder, picnic ham, and pork loin.